 The event concluded with paying respect and listening to¬†Arvol Looking Horse, 19th Generation Keeper of the Sacred White Buffalo Calf Pipe who welcomed them at his home.

-The Zen Peacemakers Inc. supports these members-led plunges and is grateful¬†to Grover Gauntt and Tiokasin Ghosthorse for their offering and for the Lakota people and land of Cheyenne River reservation for their hospitality and generosity.
+Zen Peacemakers International supports these members-led plunges.¬† We are grateful¬†to Grover Gauntt and Tiokasin Ghosthorse for their offering, and to the Lakota people and land of Cheyenne River reservation for their hospitality and generosity.